The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Proof of Theorem

 \subsection{Unravelling the torus}

-In order to prove Theorem \ref{thm:linear} we need to find a way of relating bead configurations on the semi-discrete torus $\mathbb{T}_n$ to triangular Gelfand--Tsetlin patterns.
-The main idea of this section is to present a way of relating each bead configuration on the torus $\mathbb{T}_n$ with $n$ beads per string and tilt $\tau=\ell/n$ to a \emph{pair} of generalized Gelfand--Tsetlin patterns on triangles in $\mathbb{Z}^2$ with linear boundaries and tilt $\ell/n$
+The main idea of this section is to present a way of relating each bead configuration on the torus $\mathbb{T}_n$ with $n$ beads per string and tilt $\gamma=\ell/n$ to a \emph{pair} of Gelfand--Tsetlin surfaces defined on triangles in $\mathbb{Z}^2$ with linear boundaries and tilt $\ell/n$.